John-W-Stevens/Viper/README.md

         - Books.cshtml
         - CreateBookForm.cshtml
         - EditBookForm.cshtml
-    - Add fully functional CRUD methods to Home.Controller for each route/razor page
+    - Add fully functional CRUD methods to Home.Controller
     - Add a 'Books' link to the _Layout navbar

 - Provides an optional ready-made login and registration feature which has the following elements: